Wondering what kinds of activities a child with cerebral palsy will work on in occupational therapy?

 Importance of Early Intervention for Cerebral Palsy

 Seeking early intervention for your child’s cerebral palsy can make all the difference.
+Addressing your child’s needs early on generally will help them to learn and progress more quickly.

 Children’s brains have increased levels of plasticity, meaning that they absorb information and pick up new skills quicker than adult brains.